Casper Test FAQ (19 Questions Answered)

 The scenarios are all a blend of SJTs (Situational Judgment Tests) and behavioral descriptor questions.
 The scenarios usually don’t take place in a medical setting.
 You could be in a one-on-one meeting with your boss, grocery shopping, at a party with friends, and so on.

-Generally, the questions seek to understand how an applicant would ethically and empathetically behave in certain morally ambiguous scenarios.
+Generally, the questions seek to understand how an applicant would behave ethically and empathetically in morally ambiguous scenarios.
 There’s a lot more to being a doctor than acing all of your science courses.

 Doctors must be able to effectively communicate with their patients and uphold a strict code of ethics at all times—something an admissions committee can’t determine from a stellar MCAT score or personal statement.
 Hence, the Casper test was born.